lgastako/project/README.md

         }
     }

+## TODO

-## TODO: Come up with a better name.
+- Come up with a better name.

   - Context? ctx?
     eg. "ctx build blah" or "c b blah"

   - do
     eg. "do build blah" or "d b blah"

+  - pro
+    - (short for project, but also like a pro...)

+  - boss
+    - (kinda in the same vein but probably slightly more searchable? and maybe more badass)

+  - ject
+    - the latter half of "project"

+  - j for ject/john

+  - re
+    - because you're always re-doing the same things, thats why you made them into commands
+      - re build
+      - re up
+      - re compile
+      - re css
+      - hmmmm
+    - how searchable is "re" though? but "re commander" or something... where the command is "re" but the name is longer... "re command line steroids" or "re-alias" ? think more

   - Something arbitrary like gulp/grunt/etc

+- Decide on filename for "Projectfile".

+- Decide on format(s) for projectfile.
+  - Viable contenders:
+    - JSON
+    - Custom language (hey we're already in racket...)
+      - What would this look like?
+There's a start above but it needs to be fleshed out.
+  - Pros/cons of both approaches.
+    - pro JSON: ubuiquitous
+    - pro JSON: existing syntax highlighting and other editor support
+    - pro custom: custom crafted with love for this exact situation
+    - con custom: requires much more thought/effort/dilligence/time/etc to get right
+  - Pros/cons of having one format vs supporting JSON and a custom one
+    - con of having both
+      - upfront dev costs are higher
+      - lifetime support costs are higher